Renesas-SST/meta-renesas/recipes-docs/rz-cmn-readme/files/README.md

 This will automatically remove OpenSSH and enable Dropbear during the image build.

-### Remote debugging using GDBServer on RZG2L-SBC
+#### 4.1.5.
+Remote debugging using GDBServer on RZ Boards

-In this section, GDBServer will be utilized to facilitate remote debugging on the RZ/G2L-SBC.
-GDBServer enables the debugging process to run on the RZ/G2L-SBC (the target machine) while being controlled from a different system (the host machine) via a network connection.
+In this section, GDBServer will be utilized to facilitate remote debugging on the RZ boards.
+GDBServer enables the debugging process to run on the the target machine while being controlled from a different system (the host machine) via a network connection.

-This setup is particularly beneficial for application development, as it allows the execution and debugging of programs on the RZ/G2L-SBC while providing the capability to view and control the process from the host machine.
+This setup is particularly beneficial for application development, as it allows the execution and debugging of programs on the RZ boards while providing the capability to view and control the process from the host machine.

 To ensure that all necessary tools and libraries for debugging are available, preparations must be made on both the host and target machines.
 With this preparation complete, the next step is to proceed with the remote debugging process.

-#### Prepare GDB on the host machine
+##### 4.1.5.1.
+Prepare GDB on the host machine

 GGDB has two components to work with.
 One is the host side `gdb` debugger.
 The other is the target side `gdbserver`.
 The GDB (GNU debugger) is executed on the host side.
 It is executed on your host system to connect to the target system.
 It is always available within the eSDK.
 The eSDK installation as described in Section `Install eSDK on your host machine` is a prerequisite for this operation .

-To set up the environment that would use the GDB targeting the RZ/G2L-SBC from the eSDK, simply run the poky environment script as follows:
+To set up the environment that would use the GDB targeting the RZ board from the eSDK, simply run the poky environment script as follows:

 ```shell
 $ source ~/esdk/5.1.4/environment-setup-armv8-2a-poky-linux